Showing posts with label birmingham. Show all posts

 We walked up to the third floor, and Ave rode the train and the Zipline several times.

-In the basement was the World of Water Aquarium, where Ave petted a shark and ray.
+The World of Water Aquarium was in the basement, where Ave petted a shark and a ray.

-We saw coral, a variety of fish, and eel.
+We saw coral, a variety of fish, and an eel.

-On the first floor, Ave made large bubbles and experimented with several science objects.
+AVA made large bubbles on the first floor and experimented with several science objects.
 Ava lay on a bed of nails.
-We went inside the distortion room, on the top corner, you were small, and on the bottom corner, you were large.
+We went inside the distortion room.
+You were small in the top corner and prominent in the bottom corner.

 Ava on a bed of nails